 Our internship is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
 Our training program subscribes to the guidelines of the Association of Predoctoral Psychology Internship Centers (APPIC) and follows that schedule of recruitment, interview, offers and acceptance.
 This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept or use any ranking-related information from any intern applicant.

-Mass General is a teaching facility of Harvard Medical School and a member of Partners Healthcare.
+Mass General is a teaching facility of Harvard Medical School and a member of Mass General Brigham.

 The Internship in Clinical Psychology at the Massachusetts General Hospital/Harvard Medical School has a long history of training psychologists who go on to become clinicians, academics and researchers within the field.